Why employees make security mistakes

 Tip! if you are on a desktop/laptop device, you can hover your mouse over the link to see the destination page in the bottom left-hand corner of your screen.

-Please note: links of websites are almost always safe as the browser provides protection.
+Please note: links to websites are almost always safe as the browser provides protection.
 Also, most PCs and tablets will contain the latest anti-virus and browsing software.
 The easiest way to protect yourself against this is to regularly run updates on all your applications and make sure that you have the latest anti-virus software installed.

 Scam apps and browsers usually look low quality and will try to scare or tempt you into clicking something that is not secure.
 For example, ‘you’ve been hacked, click here to restore your computer’ or ‘You have won a free Lamborghini, click here to claim.’